dapr/docs/daprdocs/content/en/getting-started/pubsub-quickstart.md

 {{% codetab %}}

 #### Run in self-hosted mode

+In order to run the Pub/Sub quickstart locally, each of the microservices need to run with Dapr

 1. Run the dapr sidecar alongside your `invoke-receiver` service.
     * Expose gRPC server receiver on port 50051.